choyoonme/cli-readme/README.md

 This application is designed to prompt the user to answer a series of questions from the command-line.
 It will populate a markdown template with the user's input and create a polished README.

 ## Usage
-undefined

 ## Installation
-This applications requires the Inquirer module and can be invoked by either typing `node index.js` in the command-line or cloning the repository from github.
+This application will require the Inquirer module and can be invoked by typing `node index.js`

 ## Contributing
 Jen Cho

 ## Test
-To run test, type npm run test
+To run test, type `npm run test`

 ## Questions
-undefined
 Email me with any questions at yoonme@gmail.com.

 Find me on Github: [choyoonme](http://www.github.com/choyoonme)